soorya-venkatesh/AzureML-Project2-Operationalizing-Machine-Learning/README.md

 1. Experiment with deep learning models such a MLP's to try and boost the AUC score.
 2. Create a frontend UI for easier consumption of the the model.
-3. Include functionality to montor data drift and model drift in the published pipeline.
+3. Include functionality to monitor data drift and model drift in the published pipeline.